The East Asian Studies Program and Department offer two certificates for minoring in East Asian Studies.

 Heritage/Advanced Speakers and Written Work

-It is acceptable, for instance, if an advanced speaker of Chinese studies Korean or Japanese to fulfill the certificate language requirements, but chooses to write a thesis concerning China and using Chinese language sources.
+It is acceptable, for instance, if an advanced speaker of Chinese studies Korean or Japanese to fulfill the minor language requirements, but chooses to write a thesis concerning China and using Chinese language sources.

 Pass/Fail

-*In light of the shifting of classes online occasioned by the COVID-19 pandemic, there are no limits on courses taken P/D/F for courses during Spring 2020, Fall 2020, and Spring 2021.
-P/D/F grades from courses taken during these semesters will also count towards Certificate requirements.
+Normally, candidates may take only one-course P/D/F toward Certificate requirements.
+In light of the shifting of classes online occasioned by the COVID-19 pandemic, there are no limits on courses taken P/D/F for courses during Spring 2020, Fall 2020, and Spring 2021.
+P/D/F grades from courses taken during these semesters will also count toward Certificate requirements.